Rank | School | Location |

 Many biomedical equipment technicians or quality engineers begin with this degree.
 The cross-field knowledge you'll gain will lend itself well to a variety of career options.

-Biomedical Engineers earned an average median salary of $97,410 in 2021, according to the Bureau of Labor Statistics.
-The projected job growth rate is 6%, adding an additional 1,100 jobs between now and the year 2030.
+Biomedical Engineers earned an average median salary of $100,730 in 2023, according to the Bureau of Labor Statistics.
+The projected job growth rate is 5%, adding an additional 1,000 jobs in the next ten years.

-Biomedical Engineering Degree: The 10 Best Bachelor's Programs
+The 10 Best Bachelor's in Biomedical Engineering Degree Programs

 Columbia University In The City Of New York